Joshua-Xavier/processorIHardlyKnewHer/README.md

 # processorIHardlyKnewHer
-An group of programs dealing with various processor scheduling algorithms, made for the purpose of of an operating systems assignment.
+A group of programs dealing with various processor scheduling algorithms, made for the purpose of of an operating systems assignment.